frznndm-vision/face-restoration/README.md

 - **GFPGAN** — Generative Facial Prior for Blind Face Restoration GFP-GAN uses a pretrained face GAN (Generative Facial Prior) to restore realistic and identity-preserving facial details from low-quality inputs.
 With novel channel-split spatial feature transform layers, it balances realness and fidelity in a single forward pass, avoiding the expensive per-image optimization required by GAN inversion.
 It simultaneously restores details and enhances colors, delivering superior results on both synthetic and real-world datasets.
-- **PSFRGAN** — Progressive Semantic-Aware Style Transformation for Face Restoration PSFR-GAN restores high-quality, realistic faces from low-quality images by combining pixel information with semantic guidance from parsing maps.
-Unlike traditional encoder–decoder designs, it applies multi-scale coarse-to-fine restoration via semantic-aware style transfer.
-A semantic-aware style loss improves texture details per facial region, and a pretrained parsing network ensures reliable semantic maps even from degraded inputs.
+- **CODEFORMER** — Transformer-Based Codebook Prior for Blind Face Restoration CodeFormer restores high-quality, realistic faces from degraded inputs by reframing restoration as a discrete code prediction problem.
+A learned codebook prior in a compact latent space reduces ambiguity and provides rich “visual atoms” for reconstruction.
+Its Transformer-based prediction network models global composition and context, enabling faithful recovery even from severely degraded images.
+A controllable feature transformation module allows flexible adjustment between fidelity and quality, making the method robust across diverse degradation types and achieving state-of-the-art performance on synthetic and real-world datasets.
-- **DFDNet** — Deep Face Dictionary Network for Face Restoration DFDNet restores degraded face images by matching input facial components (eyes, nose, mouth) to a pretrained deep dictionary built from high-quality images using K-means clustering.
+DFDNet restores degraded face images by matching input facial components (eyes, nose, mouth) to a pretrained deep dictionary built from high-quality images using K-means clustering.
 Without needing a high-quality reference image of the same identity, it transfers fine details through a dictionary feature transfer (DFT) block that applies component-wise adaptive instance normalization (AdaIN) to align styles and uses a confidence score to adaptively fuse features.
 A multi-scale coarse-to-fine pipeline progressively refines the restoration for realistic outputs on real degraded faces.
 - **DeblurGAN-v2** — End-to-End Generative Adversarial Network for Motion Deblurring DeblurGAN-v2 introduces a novel relativistic conditional GAN with a double-scale discriminator designed for single-image motion deblurring.
 It is the first to incorporate a Feature Pyramid Network (FPN) into the generator, enabling flexible use of various backbones to balance performance and efficiency.